natalie-poulson/ESQuery-tool/README.md

 ## Get Started
 * Visit the <a href="https://natalie-poulson.github.io/ESQuery-tool/" target="_blank">website</a>
 * In the <em>Code</em> section, enter JavaScript code
 * Use the <em>ESQuery</em> section to query the Abstract Syntax Tree of the code.
-Matches will be appear in the <em>Nodes found in the Abstract Syntax Tree Section</em>
+Matches will be appear in the <em>Nodes found in the Abstract Syntax Tree</em> Section

 ## Features
 * Simplied, clean UI